Ban-Ironic-Ohms/best-buy-buyer/README.md

 ## Expected Outcome
 The program will open a Chrome window where you can see everything happen.
 You may be able to run in headless mode by uncommenting the line 10.
 This is not a supproted use case

+## Mac OS
+Included is the MacOS Chrome Driver file.
+I dont have a mac, so I cant test it.
+If you want to add a PR to make it work, that would be appreciated.
+I think it will work as long as you select the correct file for your OS